 Through this exploration, we wanted to better understand and expand on Canberra’s unique flavour and strengths, including its capacity for urban green space and its strong building character.
 We then proposed strategic interventions to retrofit or rebuild while also strengthening public infrastructure.
 The ideas cut across almost every aspect of city life, from public and commercial space to housing and transport.

-Our Charrette 16 concepts are a symbiotic mix of high-impact, long-term design moves and small, sometimes temporal interventions, like ‘urban acupuncture’, explains Alex Lawlor, who convened the Charrette and leads our new Canberra Studio.
+Our Design Charrette concepts are a mix of high-impact, long-term design moves and small, sometimes temporal interventions, like ‘urban acupuncture’, explains Alex Lawlor, who leads our Canberra Studio.

 Our ultimate goal: to elevate the way people experience space and place in the nation’s capital and stimulate conversation about our city.